AXIHIXA/Memo/notes/system/03-environment-configuration.md

 # Remove Anaconda init script from .bash_rc
 ```
 - `opencv-python`:
-  - PyCharm fails to index `opencv-python>=4.6.0.66`:
-    - Pycharm refused to index or autocomplete properly while on OpenCV version 4.6 (both main and contrib).
-    - Manually hint old versions when installing.
   - `opencv-python` conflicts with `matplotlib` (which uses `PyQt5` on its default `QtAgg1` backend) on Qt versioning.
     - Could not load the Qt platform plugin "xcb".
     - Check [this](https://github.com/opencv/opencv-python/issues/386#issuecomment-687655197) GitHub issue.